HillyfieldsBubble/Releases/MSF_Prototype_Dataset/README.md

 #### Camera Targets

 Objects in the classes "person", "car", "truck", "bicycle", and "motorcycle" were detected with a YOLO V8 CNN trained on the COCO-17 dataset.
 The class,onfidence, and centre-points are reported.

+### Ordnance Survey Street Drone Rear Mount

+#### Camera Images

+The images are a  subset of the capture, one frame every two seconds.
+The frames are identified by UTC time and are on the same time base as the video.
+Two formats - JPEG and PNG - are available.
+A Zip archive of all of the JPEG format images as well as a Zip archive of all of the PNG format images are available.

+#### Camera video

+The video frame rate is 4.86 fps.
+#### Camera Targets

+Objects in the classes "person", "car", "truck", "bicycle", and "motorcycle" were detected with a YOLO V8 CNN trained on the COCO-17 dataset.
+The class,onfidence, and centre-points are reported.

 #### LiDAR